 - Set a target location on the remote system

-Set the replication Transport method to LEGACY to reorganize the screen for only the relevant options.
+Select LEGACY for the replication Transport method to reorganize the screen for the relevant options.

 Choose the SSH connection to a remote system that stores replicated snapshots.